 Usually, when it takes me making numerous requests to get him to follow through, it’s when he was distracted by something else, and I wasn’t making sure he was in a good place to listen.
 Sometimes, you have to get them to look you in the eyes, repeat it back, and watch them begin the task.

 You see, kids are not adults.
 They do not function as adults, and they don’t quite understand the consequences of not following through as adults do — as they mature, their understanding of this will get better.

 How to Raise Good Listeners

 Let me first say, be patient with your kids.
 I’m continually reminding myself of the reasons my son doesn’t listen.
 And sometimes the only reason is that he’s eight years old.
 Children are much slower-paced than adults — we could actually learn something there.

 So before you go thinking that these little tips will cure your child of all listening issues, then I would caution you.

 These tips are more so to help YOU communicate better so your kids will listen.

-Along with patience (which I know none of us are perfect at) comes a profound responsibility to understand who your kids are.
+Along with that comes patience (which I know none of us are perfect at) and a profound responsibility to understand who your kids are.

-Understanding who your kids are has a lot more to do with listening to them, then them listening to you.
-So make sure you’re listening to their hearts, listening to understand, and not to respond — this will lay the foundation of healthy communication in your family.
+Understanding who your kids are has a lot more to do with listening to them, than them listening to you.
+So make sure you’re listening to their hearts, listening to understand, and not to respond — this active listening will lay the foundation of healthy communication in your family.

 Can they handle what you’re about to ask them?
 Have you taught them how to do it?
 Are they distracted when you ask them?